 A small blackish fly.
 It is about 2.5 to 3 mm long and has dark wing spots (one on each wing) typical of the Sepsis genus.
 This is a difficult group to identify and specimens really need microscopic examination to arrive at the species.
+Males of Sepsis cynipsea have an obvious notch part way down the front tibia which is unique within the genus.

 Around fresh dung.